© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Moated Site in Llanfilo Village is a scheduled monument protected by Cadw under reference BR195.
 View the official record →

-Moated Site in Llanfilo Village is a Medieval domestic moated site located in Breconshire, Wales, designated as a scheduled ancient monument under Cadw reference BR195.
+Moated Site in Llanfilo Village is a medieval domestic moated site situated in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR195.

 Moated Site in Llanfilo Village dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Moated Site in Llanfilo Village is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR195.